 - Online Marketing Services.
 Our online marketing revenues increased by 640.3% from RMB4.3 million in 2002 to RMB31.8 million in 2003.
 This increase was mainly attributable to the increase in the number of our online marketing customers from over 9,960 in 2002 to over 24,700 in 2003 and, to a lesser extent, the increase in the average revenue per customer from approximately RMB431 in 2002 to approximately RMB1,282 in 2003.
 The increase in our online marketing customers was mainly as a result of the growing adoption of P4P as a marketing medium by customers.
-The increase in the average revenue per customer was primarily attributable to the increase in the number of online marketing customers.
-We first recorded revenues from our tailored solutions customers in July 2003, when we commenced providing our online advertising services to tailored solutions customers. - Enterprise Search Software and Related Services.
+The increase in the average revenue per customer in July 2003, when we commenced providing our online advertising services to tailored solutions customers. - Enterprise Search Software and Related Services.
 Revenues from our enterprise search software and related services increased 62.6% from RMB1.7 million in 2002 to RMB2.8 million in 2003.
 This increase was primarily due to an increase in the average revenue per contract for our enterprise search software products and the recognition of revenues from the enterprise search-related service contracts into which we entered in 2002 but fully performed in 2003.

-• Portal Search Services.
+Portal Search Services.
 Revenues from our portal search services increased by 19.8% from RMB5.0 million in 2002 to RMB6.0 million in 2003 primarily due to the increase in revenues recognized from portal search service contracts into which we entered in 2002 and 2003.